MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prod-env.md

 ## Enable email notifications in the production environment

-Use the following procedure to enable incoming and outbound email notifications in the production environment.
+Use the following procedure to enable incoming and outbound email notifications in the production environment:

 # [Enable outbound email notifications](#tab/Outbound)